 - Awards are given at the rate of 1 per 3 riders, with a minimum of 5 awards per class.
 To win an award, a rider must complete 50% of the laps of the class winner.

-For the XC1 Class, class ranking shall be consistent with the Overall National ranking, exclusive of riders in other classes.
-For Amateur classes a rider must enter a minimum of 4 events in the same class in order to be eligible for series awards and national class ranking.
+For the XC1 Class, national class ranking will be based on points earned in all 8 events and shall be consistent with the Overall National ranking, exclusive of riders in other classes.
+For all other classes, national class ranking will be determined by the rider’s best 4 finishes.
+A rider must enter a minimum of 4 events in order to be eligible for series awards and national class ranking.

 Points will be earned in each class per event as follows: